nivram913/fuse-digiposte/README.md

 libjson-c-dev
 ```

-The Python subsystem use `requests` to handle API communication.
+The Python subsystem use `requests` to handle API communication and `webview` (`python3-webview` Debian package) to handle interactive authentication.

 ## Security